jeffreyywangg/HiC_tools_annotated/README.md

 # Pointers

-- Pipelines are complete data generation -> analysis tools -- not well-suited for an app workspace
-- Resolution improvement/simulation software is not *as* widely used
-- Broad Hi-C analysis: Fit-Hi-C, FitHiChiP
-- Specific Hi-C analysis: Peakachu, TopDom, Arrowhead, Mustache, and dcHiC (made by me!
-I'd be happy to dockerize and deploy this for you)
+A lot of these tools are already dockerized!
+I would take a look into, at least for the Python tools: 1) making a standard "template" Docker that contains most basic packages, and then 2) installing the new tools into their own Docker image.

+With regard to the specific tools below, I have listed some promising ones to begin with and areas to stray away from:

+- I would not recommend automating pipelines, resolution improvement, normalization, or reproducibility methods.
+These are data wrangling methods, and not analysis tools.
+They don't fit much into Superbio's thesis.
+- From there, we have a few broad elements Hi-C analysis: significant interaction callers, loop callers, TAD callers, and compartment callers.
+  - Compartments are definetely the easiest tools to use so demand might be low.
+I would stray away from implementing these, although I am happy to deploy the [application](https://github.com/ay-lab/dcHiC) I developed for use in Superbio's app store.
+  - TAD, loop, and significant interaction callers *are* useful to add.
+I would recommend some simple Python tools like Mustache, Peakachu, and Fit-Hi-C.
-- 3D feature prediction: ChromHMM is widely popular, Avocado was recently released and becoming popular too
+- 3D feature prediction: ChromHMM is widely popular, [Avocado](https://github.com/jmschrei/avocado) was recently released and becoming popular too.
 - CNV/Translocation callers (niche): HiNT (dockerized), HiCTrans, HiCnv